ssoderlinglab/SpatialProteomics/README.md

 Refer to the following paper for methods and further conceptuals of the pipeline.
 [Genetic disruption of WASHC4 drives endo-lysosomal dysfunction and cognitive-movement impairments in mice and humans](https://elifesciences.org/articles/61590)

+## Pipeline Overview
+Tandem Mass Tag (TMT) is a chemical label that facilitates sample multiplexing in mass spectrometry for the quantification and identification of proteins, often used in large-scale proteomic studies.
+Each sample mixture contains several fractions (X in number), each labeled with a unique chemical barcode.
+Each fraction corresponds to different cellular components with different densities.
+Typically, $\geq 2$ mixtures are analyzed, providing various replicates of WT (Wild Type) & MUT (Mutant) fractions for detailed analysis.
+In an unperturbed/unmutated environment, every fraction is analyzed, and then a specific gene is knocked out, creating a corresponding MUT fraction.
+Thus, for X WT fractions in a mixture, there are also X MUT fractions, totaling 2X fractions per mixture.

+In this study, 7 WT and 7 MUT fractions were analyzed in each mixture.
+The TMT proteomic data allows for examining how proteins cluster in terms of abundance or regulation relative to others.
+Any correlation in abundance change, whether negative or positive, is tracked.
+An adjacency matrix is created to show how each protein's abundance changes across fractions (WT & MUT) and how this change differs from every other protein's behavior.
+This matrix is signed positive (+).

+The Leiden algorithm is used for community detection, analyzing inter-module and intra-module connections.
+The 'Surprise' optimizer is chosen for its ability to consider both node weightage and edge count in a module.

+With the modules identified, we use a linear mixed model to determine which modules have proteins that differ significantly in WT fractions compared to MUT fractions.
+A module is deemed significant if the p-value is $\leq 0.05$ between WT and MUT fractions.

+Given these modules, we find which pathway (gene ontology) the proteins in each specific module are enriched in.

+We also plot the averaged mixtures for each module, analyzing how the proteins vary across fractions demonstrating changes within WT, within MUT and WT and MUT compared.

+**Example data files are provided under example_data/ for all steps.
+Please refer to this to get a sense of the program**

 ## Environments
 ### R:
 This project uses `renv` for dependency management.
 To set up the R environment for this project: